AI, Microsoft 365 Managed IT & Compliance Automation for Mortgage Companies - Encompass, Interfaces & Cybersecurity | MWS Blog

 Non-standard formats require custom mapping for every connection.
 That mapping breaks when either system updates.
 MISMO compliance prevents this problem.

-Most mortgage technology stacks work best with a hub-and-spoke integration model.
-Your LOS sits at the center.
+Most mortgage technology stacks work best with a centralized LOS integration model.
+Your loan origination system sits at the center.
 Every other system connects to it through APIs.
-Data flows out from the LOS to your CRM, compliance engine, and document platform.
+Data flows out from the loan origination system to your customer relationship management platform, compliance engine, and document platform.
 Updates flow back.

-This model works because the LOS is already your system of record for loan data.
-Making it the integration hub means every connected system pulls from the same source of truth.
+This model works because the loan origination system is already your system of record for loan data.
+Making it the integration center means every connected system pulls from the same source of truth.

 Instead of checking for updates on a schedule, event-driven systems push data when something changes.
 A borrower uploads a document.
 The system notifies your processor.
 An appraiser completes a report.
 The system updates your file and triggers the next workflow step.